arabcoders/watchstate/README.md

 ## Updates

+### 2024-07-06

+We recently added experimental support for jellyfin & emby oauth access tokens, This way you are able to sync your play state even if you don't own the server and cant generate API keys.

+The support is experimental and might not work as expected, but we are working on improving it.
+If you have any feedback or suggestions, please let us know.

+We have also added new `config:test` command to run functional tests on your backends, this will not alter your state, And it's quite useful to know if the tool is able to communicate with your backends. without problems, It will report the following, `OK` which mean the indicated test has passed, `FA` which mean the indicated test has failed.
+And `SK` which mean the indicated test has been skipped or not yet implemented.

 ### 2024-06-23

 WE are happy to announce that the `WebUI` is ready for wider usage and we are planning to release it in the next few months.
 We are actively working on it to improve it.
 If you have any feedback or suggestions, please let us know.
 We feel it's almost future complete for the things that we want.

 On another related news, we have added new environment variable `WS_API_AUTO` "disabled by default" which can be used to automatically expose your **API KEY/TOKEN**.
 This is useful for users who are using the `WebUI` from many different browsers and want to automate the configuration process.

 While the `WebUI` is included in the main project, it's a standalone feature and requires the API settings to be configured before it can be used.
 This environment variable can be enabled by setting `WS_API_AUTO=true` in `${WS_DATA_PATH}/config/.env`.

 > [!IMPORTANT]
-> This environment variable is **GREAT SECURITY RISK**, and we strongly recommend not to use it if `WatchState` is exposed to the internet.
+> This environment variable is **GREAT SECURITY RISK**, and we strongly recommend not to use it if `WatchState` is
+> exposed to the internet.

 Refer to [NEWS](NEWS.md) for old updates.